AI-PhenoLab/3D-WP-seg-Net/README.md

 # Welcome use 3D WP-seg Net

-Welcome to 3D Wheat Plot Detection, we will tell you how to use each module of the application, as well as the environment configuration of the software.
+Welcome to 3D WP-seg Net, we will tell you how to use each module of the application, as well as the environment configuration of the software.

 ## Installation
 To run.py files, you need to install the following libraries